SlaVcE14/SJ-Dialog/README.md

 # SJ-Dialog
 Android library for creating custom dialogs.
+You can change color and background resouce of a buttons and dialog background and color of a text.
+Supports material 3 colors.
 It has several types of dialogs:
 * BasicDialog
 * MessageDialog
 * ListDialog